Qorvo (NASDAQ:QRVO)'s Increased Competition For Apple (NASDAQ:AAPL) Business Prompts Sell-Side Downgrade

 Qorvo's Increased Competition For Apple Business Prompts Sell-Side Downgrade

-Qorvo Inc (NASDAQ: QRVO)'s big contract win in early February with Apple Inc. (NASDAQ: APPL) to supply high and midband power amplifier duplexers in upcoming iPhones prompted Bank of America Merrill Lynch to drop its bearish stance, but the research firm's neutral stance has proven to be short-lived.
+Qorvo Inc (NASDAQ: QRVO)'s big contract win in early February with Apple Inc. (NASDAQ: AAPL) to supply high and midband power amplifier duplexers in upcoming iPhones prompted Bank of America Merrill Lynch to drop its bearish stance, but the research firm's neutral stance has proven to be short-lived.

 The Analyst